Skipper199/Battleship-Game/README.md

-# Simple Battleship Game
+# Battleship Game
- A simple Battleship Game were the user gets 15 tries to destroy all the ships.
+ This project is part of the Computer Engineering and Informatics Department (CEID) of University of Patras Object-Oriented Programming course.
+It features a simple Battleship game were the user gets 15 tries to sink all the ships.